- Undergraduate Experience

 Minors in IST Department

-Database Design, Development, and Implementation
+Database Design, Development, and Implementation (DBDDI-MN)

 This minor provides a cohesive set of courses that will elevate students from foundational to advanced knowledge of database systems and the database development process.
 The minor starts with an introductory course where students learn the basics of data modeling, the relational model, normalization, and Structured Query Language (SQL).